figtools/figgy.docs/deployment/standard.md

 ## Figgy Standard

 If you've already read through [Deploying Figgy](/docs/deployment/index.html) and you understand what you're giving up when using Figgy standard, continue reading here.
-No judgement, here, let's get you set-up.
+No judgement here, let's get you set-up.

 The Figgy AWS Standard deployment by far the simplest deployment configuration.
 Figgy offloads all user-management to you.
-Figgy will provision a set of groups, one for each selected role-type you configure.
+As part of this deployment, Figgy will provision a set of groups -- one for each selected role-type you configure.
 You will be responsible for adding individuals to each group based on their desired role(s).
 Each users will need a set of long-lived AWS Access Keys for each integrated account.